Active Directory Security Best Practices

-All too often, organizations create a generic local admin user ID with the same password on every machine.
-This approach increases the organization’s vulnerabilities — bad actors who compromise one machine can easily attack every machine.
-A local administrator password solution (LAPS) mitigates this risk by forcing each device to have a different local admin password.
+All too often, organizations create a generic local admin user ID with the same password on every machine, which enables a bad actor who compromises one machine to also compromise others.
+With the right tools you can easily set a different local admin password on each device.

-Security groups are the recommended way to control access to resources and enforce a least-privilege model.
-Instead of assigning access rights to individuals one by one, you assign permissions to security groups and then make each user a member of the appropriate groups.
+Security groups are the recommended way to control access to resources.
+Instead of assigning access rights directly to user accounts one by one, you assign permissions to security groups and then make each user a member of the appropriate groups.
+Follow these best practices:

 - Have data owners regularly review security group membership to ensure that only the right users are members of each group.

-- Establish a delegation model following best practices
+- Establish an AD delegation model following best practices.

 - Immediately disable accounts for employees who leave the organization.